Flight (2012 film): Production

-Zemeckis entered negotiations to direct Flight in April 2011, and by early June had accepted, with Denzel Washington about to finalize his own deal.
+Robert Zemeckis entered negotiations to direct Flight in April 2011, and by early June had accepted, with Denzel Washington about to finalize his own deal.
 It was the first time that Zemeckis and Washington had worked together on a motion picture.

 By mid-September 2011, Kelly Reilly was in negotiations to play the female lead, with Don Cheadle, Bruce Greenwood, and John Goodman joining later in the month, and Melissa Leo and James Badge Dale in final negotiations.
 Screenwriter John Gatins said in early October 2011 that production would begin mid-month.
 Flight was largely filmed on location near Atlanta, Georgia over 45 days in November 2011.
 The film was produced with a relatively small budget of $31 million, which Zemeckis calculated to be his smallest in inflation-adjusted dollars since 1980, made possible because of tax rebates from Georgia and because Zemeckis and Washington waived their customary fees.

 Gatins explained in a 2012 interview with the Los Angeles Times that the dramatic fictional crash depicted in Flight was "loosely inspired" by the 2000 crash of Alaska Airlines Flight 261, which was caused by a broken jackscrew.
 In that incident, an ungreased jackscrew came loose and caused a catastrophic failure from which recovery was impossible, though pilot Ted Thompson and first officer Bill Tansky were able to fly the plane inverted in the last moments of the flight.
 Among the captain's last words on the CVR were:

 The Alaska Airlines 261 crash had no survivors.
 The airplane in Flight, a two-engine T-tail jet airliner, appears to be from the same model family as was the plane involved in the Alaska Airlines 261 disaster, a variant of the MD-80.
 Many elements from the accident were used in the film, such as the cause of the accident, segments of the radio communication, and the inversion of the airplane.

 Scroggins Aviation Mockup & Effects was hired to supply three decommissioned MD-80 series aircraft that represented the plane in the film, with additional MD-80-series aircraft used for scenes in the cabin and cockpit.

 Reception

 Release

-Flight opened in 1,884 theaters across the US and Canada on November 2, 2012.
+Flight opened in 1,884 theaters across the US and Canada on November 2, 2012, with a runtime of 138 minutes.
 In its first week, the film ranked second in the American box office, grossing US$24,900,566 with an average of US$13,217 per theater.
 Flight earned US$93,772,375 in the US and an additional US$68,000,000 in other countries for a total of US$161,772,375, well above its US$31 million production budget.